Episode 59 – Why Your Company Needs a Sustainable Health and Fitness Program

 1. Power your Productivity

-Illness or disease in workplace means illness and disease for your workplace productivity.
+Illness or disease in the workplace means illness and disease for your workplace productivity.
 Simple.
 Short-term illnesses (colds, viruses, etc.) and long-term / chronic illnesses (diabetes, obesity, heart problems, cancer, etc.) will negatively affect your organization.
 Clearly, if an employee is absent, they cannot deliver the value they need to provide – particularly if that person is a highly skilled worker.
 Notwithstanding, absenteeism can also affect the production line as well by putting a hole in your total manpower.

 Similarly, “presenteeism” or, the disengagement of otherwise talented staff will punish your organization as well.
 If your staff do attend work but are not fully engaged in their job, the quality will not be there.
 It’s quite simple, if you’re not excited about work, you won’t do your best – even with a good paycheck and benefits.
 A business needs to show that it cares about its people.
 For those of you at the top of your organization, taking care of business means taking care of its employees.
 This can come in the form of health and nutrition sessions, counseling and motivational sessions, financial guidance, mentorship or any program that creates a supportive environment.